 “It’s crucial to stay hydrated, so plenty of fluids, especially if the fever is high,” Benaroch said.

-Williams said that COVID-19 symptoms such as fever, coughing, diarrhea, and vomiting “can easily impact individuals’ fluid intake and contribute to dehydration, and rob the body of key nutrients if healthy foods and fluids are not consumed while recovering.”
+Williams said that common COVID-19 symptoms such as fever, coughing, diarrhea, and vomiting “can easily impact individuals’ fluid intake and contribute to dehydration, and rob the body of key nutrients if healthy foods and fluids are not consumed while recovering.”

 “Healthy hydration levels can help your nose by maintaining that the mucous membrane is intact,” she added.
 “This could help decrease nasal irritation when coughing, sneezing, and even just breathing.
 Moisture also helps heal broken membranes so additional bacteria don’t get into the body.”